adiand12/Automatic-Weed-Detction-System/README.md

 # Weeds Detection and Segmentation
-This repository contains the code for my OUR(Opportunities for Undergraduate Research) project at Shiv Nadar University under the supervision of Prof. Jyoti Singh Kirar, Professor at Dept. of Computer Science, Shiv Nadar University.
+This repository contains the code for my OUR(Opportunities for Undergraduate Research) project at Shiv Nadar University under the supervision of Dr. Karun Verma, Thapar University.

-You can view the final project report here: [Final Report](https://docs.google.com/document/d/1yffPnYz8fYgYJVYeD-dMnylnXalV5GknPbtPAAnE6ro/edit#heading=h.nj23sjpj5u97)

 ---

 # The Dataset